The Best Time to Sleep is from 10pm to 4am

 When it comes to bedtime, the latest research suggests 10pm is the best time for most people.
 People who wake up by 5 or 6am have the chance to do a 30-minute workout before work, which boosts their productivity.

 Being energized and assured before beginning a day is important.
 Exercise in the morning can reduce stress levels, increase productivity, and help to achieve self-improvement goals.
 The most successful people get an early start so they have time for other tasks during the day.
+Monks also go to bed early in order to meditate before bedtime.

 The earlier you go to sleep, the more productive you will be; but that’s not all!
 You’ll also be less stressed out and likely healthier overall since lack of sleep has been linked with obesity, heart disease, diabetes, and cancer.
 So if you’re looking for ways to improve your life, going to bed early is a great place to start!